markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 #### [:::image type="icon" source="../images/icons/cmd.svg"::: **Command prompt**](#tab/cmd)

 You can use the `bcdedit.exe` command to configure Unbranded Boot settings at runtime.

+> [!NOTE]
+> `Bcdedit.exe` is a command-line tool for editing the Boot Configuration Data (BCD) of Windows.
+Administrator privileges are required to use BCDEdit to modify the BCD.

 1. Open a command prompt as an administrator
 1. Run the following command to disable the F8 key during startup to prevent access to the **Advanced startup options** menu